Gears of War: Gameplay

 All Gears of War games feature a campaign mode that can be played cooperatively with one other player.
 The two players take the roles of two COG soldiers, Marcus Fenix and Dominic "Dom" Santiago, as they fight the Locust.
 In the third game the campaign allows for up to four players to play together at the same time.
 The campaign mode features several levels of difficulty.
 At various times, the campaign will offer a choice of paths the first player can select; if the second player is present, they will be forced to take the other path.
 The third and fourth players in Gears of War 3 will be separated between the paths of the first and second players.
 In these areas, all players generally have to work together to get them through the section, such as by one player providing covering fire while the second player opens a switch that allows the first player to proceed.

 The competitive multiplayer mode in Gears of War features 8 players while in Gears of War 2 features up to ten players split between COG and Locust forces in a number of gameplay types.
 Modes include "Warzone" and "Execution", both similar to a typical deathmatch, and "Annex" and "King of the Hill" where teams have to control a marked zone on the map.
 In the mode "Guardian" (only in Gears of War 2) one member of each team is designated as the leader.
 As long as the leader is still alive, their teammates can respawn indefinitely.
 As soon as the leader is executed, their teammates can no longer respawn.

-Gears of War 3 features better AI.
-As in past games, the AI went around the obstacle even if it had been destroyed.
-However, in Gears of War 3 the AI will recognize that the obstacle has been destroyed and are free to walk on it.